Try these fried pork strips next time when the craving for easy, crispy fried food hits. They will definitely hit the spot!

 In quest for healthy variations, I tried baked pork strips, and chicken fingers.

-They’re good and all, but if we’re really honest here, they’re not as the same as fried ones.
+They’re good and all, but if we’re really honest here, they’re not as good as fried ones.
 The color isn’t beautiful golden brown and mouthwatering, and they lack that satisfying fried crispness!
 Right?

 So I stick with fried pork strips.
 Just enjoy the healthy portion to satisfy your craving and be happy!

-Oh, and if you’re making this for a crown, double the recipe without guilt. 😉
+Oh, and if you’re making this for a crowd, definitely double the recipe!

 Ok, so this recipe is easy peasy.
 You’ll only need 4 ingredients.